hummingbot/hummingbot-site/docs/index.md

 Sign up for the [official Hummingbot newsletter](https://hummingbot.substack.com/), which is published when each monthly release drops.
 The newsletter also contains Foundation news, upcoming events, and updates about contributions from the global Hummingbot community!

 [Get the Hummingbot newsletter :fontawesome-solid-paper-plane:](https://hummingbot.substack.com/){ .md-button .md-button--primary }

-## 🙋‍♂️ Getting help

-Hummingbot features an active, friendly community of users globally!
-Here are some ways to get help if you're encountering issues:

-- Check out the [FAQ](/faq), [Troubleshooting](/troubleshooting), and [Glossary](/glossary) pages for answers to common questions about Hummingbot
-- To report a bug or request a new feature, post a [Github issue](https://github.com/hummingbot/hummingbot/issues/new/choose).
-- Join the official [Discord](https://discord.gg/hummingbot) and post your question on **#support**

-For users using Hummingbot to earn rewards on [Miner](https://miner.hummingbot.io), the decentralized market making platform operated by CoinAlpha, you can also access Miner support via the following methods:

-- Discord: CoinAlpha maintains 24/7 dedicated technical support for users on the **#miner-support** channel within the Hummingbot Discord server.
-They help users install Hummingbot and configure API keys for use with the Miner platform, investigates reports related to missing or duplicate rewards, and other issues.
-- Email: Send CoinAlpha support a message at [support@hummingbot.io](mailto:support@hummingbot.io)
-- Live chat: Click the chat widget in the lower right hand corner of the [Miner website](https://miner.hummingbot.io).

-We pledge that we will not use the information/data your provide us for trading purposes nor share them with third parties.